mosip/documentation/docs/id-authentication.md

 # ID Authentication

 ## Overview
 Once a UIN is issued, a resident may be authenticated using MOSIP's ID Authentication (IDA) module.
-As MOSIP is a foundational ID system, different services (govt or private) may use the "single source of truth" to validate identity of a resident rather than implement multiple different authentication systems.
+As MOSIP is a foundational ID system, different services (govt or private) may use the "single source of truth" to validate identity of a resident rather than implementing multiple different authentication systems.
 A typical authentication flow is illustrated below:

 ![](_images/ida-process.png)